nodenotjs/WebServerControlledSound/README.md

 # Notes
 - The control panel authentication system is certainly not secure.
 Do not use environment variables or store/transfer passwords in plain text.
 - The code was made in a few hours.
 Sorry for the lack of beauty
+- IP addresses and ports have been hardcoded.
+Search the project for `3000` or `ws:` to find the addresses that the client connects to/the server listens to.